EchterAlsFake/PySide6-to-Android/README.md

 cd ~/
 git clone https://code.qt.io/pyside/pyside-setup
 cd pyside-setup
-python3 -m venv venv
-source venv/bin/activate
-pip install -r requirements.txt pip install -r tools/cross_compile_android/requirements.txt python tools/cross_compile_android/main.py --download-only --verbose
+git checkout 6.8.1 # You can also use dev branch, but could cause errors python3 -m venv venv source venv/bin/activate pip install -r requirements.txt pip install -r tools/cross_compile_android/requirements.txt python tools/cross_compile_android/main.py --download-only --auto-accept-license
 ```

 > [!IMPORTANT]
-> Make sure to use the --verbose flag, otherwise it won't show you the License Agreement for the SDK
+> Make sure to use `auto-accept-license` flag to automatically accept the license.
+If you don't want to do this, and you want
-> and you won't be able to install the build tools.
+> to manually view the license, you need to set the `--verbose` flag, otherwise the License Agreement won't be shown to you.

-After you are finished with this your Android SDK and NDK are in the following directories:
+After you are finished with it, your Android SDK and NDK are in the following directories:

 Android SDK: `~/.pyside6_android_deploy/android-sdk`
 <br>Android NDK:   `~/.pyside6_android_deploy/android-ndk/android-ndk-r26b/`